8bit-nyk/HSLAM/README.md

 # HSLAM (Hybrid-SLAM)

 This project builds and runs monocular Visual SLAM system which integrates a hybrid approach utilizing both direct and indirect methods.

 This project mainly runs on datasets.

-For an implementation of HSLAM with live camera feed (utilizing ROS) and even easier setup usign docker refer to this repository [HSLAM_Docker](https://github.com/8bit-nyk/hslam_ros_docker) .
+For an implementation of HSLAM with live camera feed (utilizing ROS) and and out-of-the-box SLAM system leveraging docker refer to this repository [HSLAM_Docker](https://github.com/8bit-nyk/hslam_ros_docker) .

 ### Related Publications:
 [A Unified Hybrid Formulation for Visual SLAM](https://scholarworks.aub.edu.lb/bitstream/handle/10938/22253/YounesGeorges_2021.pdf?sequence=5) (Doctoral dissertation), Younes, G. (2021).